Home

 Kenya Top Bar Hives - KTBH's are used for beekeeping and have been first used on a large scale in Kenya by development ngo's as they are much cheaper to build than regular hives used for beekeeping.

 The Abandoned Baby Center (Nairobi) – The opening of the Abandoned Baby Center (ABC) in Nairobi in 2001 received a lot of media attention.
 Its mission is to provide a home for children under the age of 4 who have been abandoned by their parents, often because they died of AIDS or because their mother couldn’t support them and simply left them somewhere.
+This page has the facts about Kenya's orphans.

 From Facts about Kenya to the Homepage